flutter/website/faq.md

 ### What programming paradigm does Flutter's framework use?

-Flutter is a multiparadigm programming environment.
-Many programming techniques developed over the past few decades are used where they are appropriate, to solve problems in a clean way.
+Flutter is a multi-paradigm programming environment.
+Many programming techniques developed over the past few decades are used in Flutter, each to solve a particular set of problems in a clean way.
 In no particular order:

 * Composition: The primary paradigm used by Flutter is that of using small objects with narrow scopes of behavior, composed together to obtain more complicated effects.
 Most widgets